ooominds/OOOM_RSE/onboarding.md

 Induction                                                        | Facilitator  | Date     |
 |------------------------------------------------------------------|--------------|----------|
 | Getting started with version control and software best practices | Tania Allard | 06/09/17 |

+- Get a GitHub account at [ https://github.com](https://github.com)
+  - **PhDs**: you might want to apply for a [student developer pack](https://education.github.com/pack).
+It comes with loads of cool tools for software development (including free TravisCI for your projects)
+  - **RAs**: you cannot get a student's account but you can get a get a discount [here](https://education.github.com/discount_requests/new) and this will allow you to have free private repositories

 ## Some useful resources
 If you want to refresh some of your skills before your upcoming induction session feel free to visit the following resources: